whoisHarshitasingh/whoisHarshitasingh/README.md

 - 👀 I’m interested in Web Application Development
 - 🌱 I’m currently learning javaScript and php
 - 💞️ I’m looking to collaborate on projects
-- Ping me on- sharshitasingh308@gmail.com
+- 🤗Ping me on- sharshitasingh308@gmail.com
 - 📫 How to reach me
 https://www.linkedin.com/in/harshita-singh-083245195
 <!---